LLM Observability: How to Monitor Large Language Models in Production

 Key LLM Observability Challenges

-• Prompt-Completion Correlation: Understanding how prompt design and user input affect LLM outputs.
+• Prompt-Completion Correlation: Understanding how prompt design affect LLM outputs.

 • Token and Cost Tracking: Monitoring token usage and associated costs for each interaction.